zenomt/webid-auth-nginx/README.md

-The non-listable container for App Authorization index files **SHOULD** return identical HTTP `403` responses both for accesses to non-existent index files and for accesses to existing index files which are not for the user + app requesting it, so that an adversary (other user or other app) can't probe for index files to discover what apps the user might use.
+The non-listable container for App Authorization index files **SHOULD** return identical HTTP `403` responses both for accesses to non-existent index files and for accesses to existing index files which are not for the user∙app requesting it, so that an adversary (other user or other app) can't probe for index files to discover what apps the user might use.

 The method by which the tag vocabulary being used by a server is communicated to the user or to the user's trusted authorization management app is to be determined.
+It is envisioned that a method could integrate with the [HTTP Privilege Request Protocol][priv-proto].

 To associate tags with a `Bearer` access token, the app sets the (new, experimental) `app_authorizations` key in the *proof-token* (sent to the